Mangrove tree distribution: Global climate change and mangrove loss

+Consequences of Mangrove Loss

+Mangroves are essential for environmental sustainability and the livelihood of coastal communities through the creation of protection, biodiversity, and carbon storage.
+The global decline of mangrove forest cover has led to numerous impacts on both the environment and also on the local coastal communities.
+Regarding the environment, decline in mangrove land cover has led to reduced coastal protection, reduce carbon sequestration capacity while simultaneously increasing greenhouse gas emissions, decreased nutrient cycling, and threatens the livelihood of species that depend on them for habitat.
+Regarding communities, the decline in mangrove forests has led to the loss of property, lives, and infrastructure and has caused increased social conflict.

 Mangrove expansions

 Global trends

+The history of mass mangrove deforestation and the increasing risks of climate change have led to an emphasis on the importance of restoring mangroves and other coastal wetlands globally.
 Several nations have experienced an expansion of their mangrove area.
-These expansions include human activities promoting seaward or landward expansion from climatic or other local factors, as well as conservation and reforestation programmes.
+These expansions include human activities promoting seaward or landward expansion from climatic or other local factors, as well as conservation and reforestation programs.
 Globally, this stability and expansion is far outweighed by the magnitude of mangrove loss from human activities.
+Although restored mangroves do not provide the full ecosystem functions as natural mangroves do, mangrove restoration still holds potential to benefit biodiversity conservation, climate change mitigation, and sustainable development goals.

 Seaward expansion and human activity

 Seaward mangrove expansion is considered a natural response to high inputs of sediment and nutrients from human activity in adjacent catchments;.
 Mangroves naturally encourage sediment deposition by slowing currents and attenuating waves.
 However, with high sediment inputs, the elevation of intertidal flats can rise above the low tide limit of the original mangrove forest, resulting in a seaward expansion of new mangrove habitat.
 Once new mangroves establish, they too begin to trap more sediment, raising the tidal flat elevation and generating more mangrove habitat.
 Seaward expansions are likely in regions with modified catchments (i.e. deforestation or urban development) with high topography where high sediments loads are delivered to mangroves at the coast.
 Extremely high rates of sediment input can exceed tolerance thresholds and induce mangrove die backs.
 Excess sedimentation is the primary control, but nutrients (i.e. from agricultural runoff) can enhance mangrove expansion, particularly when combined with high levels of sedimentation.
 Seaward expansions highlight the interconnectivity of mangrove ecosystems to adjacent catchments and the need to consider catchment alteration when managing mangroves.